uptonking/note4yaoo/lib-editor-prosemirror-issues-stars.md

 - https://discuss.prosemirror.net/t/figure-and-editable-caption/462
 - https://glitch.com/edit/#!/pet-figcaption

-- ## what difference between the plugin view and nodeViews and schema and decoration?
+- ## difference between the plugin view and nodeViews and schema and decoration?
 - https://discuss.prosemirror.net/t/what-can-plugin-view-do-or-what-should-it-be-used-for/3517
 - `NodeView` is used to control how a specific node is rendered (like a codeblock) but is within the editorview and semi-managed by ProseMirror
   - There are a limit set of hooks like `update` , `destroy` to control the `NodeView` similar to that of a `PluginView` (but more scoped/granular);